Open-Data-Product-Initiative/odps-examples/README.md

 ---

-# FAQ and Resource Index
+# FAQ with examples

-This repository helps you understand and apply the [ODPS specification](https://opendataproducts.org/) through practical, modular examples.
+This section helps you understand and apply the [ODPS specification](https://opendataproducts.org/) through practical, modular examples.
 Each question below links to a separate answer file, which includes:

 - Explanation of the concept
 - Code snippets ([just plain YAML](faq/yaml))